hansen7/OcCo/OcCo_Torch/data/readme.md

 #### OcCo

-We construct the training data based on ModelNet in the same format of the [data](https://drive.google.com/drive/folders/1M_lJN14Ac1RtPtEQxNlCV9e8pom3U6Pa) provided in PCN which is based on ShapeNet.
-You can find our generated dataset based on ModelNet40 here, this is similar with the resources used in the PCN and its follow-ups (summarised [here](https://github.com/hansen7/OcCo/issues/2)).
+We construct the training data based on ModelNet in the same format of the [data](https://drive.google.com/drive/folders/1M_lJN14Ac1RtPtEQxNlCV9e8pom3U6Pa) provided in PCN which is based on ShapeNet. **You can find our generated dataset based on ModelNet40 [here](https://drive.google.com/drive/folders/1gXNcARYxAh8I4UskbDprJ5fkbDSKPAsH?usp=sharing)**, this is similar with the resources used in the PCN and its follow-ups (summarised [here](https://github.com/hansen7/OcCo/issues/2)).

 If you want to generate your own data, please check our provided instructions from <a href="../../render/readme.md">render/readme.md</a>.